brett-castellanos/yd_app/README.md

 ### Results
-I recorded the html of 850 pages on the EYD website and about 20,000 pages from the KGS Archives as of May 31, 2019.
+I recorded the html of 850 pages on the EYD website and at least 50,000 pages from the KGS Archives as of May 31, 2019.

 ## Data Cleaning